reevoo/reevoo.github.io/docs/feeds/feeds-automotive-purchaser-fields.markdown

   This will be also displayed as additional review detail on our reviews display solutions (alongside each review displaying in review lightbox).

+  \* This is required if displaying individual dealership reviews on the website that can be filtered by dealer_code.

 ### Constraints
-  + This is required if displaying individual dealership reviews on the website that can be filtered by dealer_code
   + URL friendly
   + Alphanumeric only
   + No break space